-The key audit matter How the matter was addressed in our audit Inventories, relating to work-in- Our audit procedures included, amongst others: progress on sites under development and land yet to be developed, " We obtained and documented our understanding of the process to represent a significant asset of determine the NRV of the Group's work-in-progress and tested the the Group. design and implementation of the relevant controls therein.
-Martin and an and a second second " For all new land acquisitions, we inspected purchase contracts and Work-in-progress comprises of agreed the costs of acquisition including related purchase costs. the costs of the land being built We agreed a sample of costs incurred and included in inventory in the year such as direct materials, direct labour costs and overhead on, direct materials, direct labour costs and those overheads that to supporting documentary evidence, which included checking the have been incurred in bringing the they were allocated to the appropriate site. inventories to their present location We inspected the Group's NRV reports on a sample basis and and condition. challenged the key inputs and assumptions in the following ways: and condition.
-We agreed a sample of forecast costs to purchase Work-in-progress per site is stated contracts, supplier agreements or tenders and other at the lower of cost and net relevant documentation. realisable value ("NRV"), NRV being We evaluated the assumption in relation to forecast unit numbers the estimated net selling price less be constructed based on appropriate documentary support. costs to sell and management's We compared the forecast sales prices against recent prices estimated total costs of completion. achieved for similar properties to support the validity of the The forecasting of selling prices estimated sales price in the forecast. and costs to complete is inherently We enquired as to whether there were any site-specific factors judgemental and may be subject to which may indicate that an individual site could be impaired. estimation error.
-We evaluated the sensitivity of the development margin to a change in sales prices and costs and considered whether this For each development project, indicated a risk of impairment of the inventory balance. site-wide residential development For sites in development, we compared actual unit sales and costs are allocated between units costs incurred to NRV estimates to ensure that NRV values built in the current period and units were updated and that the overall expected site margin was to be built in future years, which adjusted accordingly. requires further judgement. " For completed sales, we tested the accuracy of the release from inventory to cost of sales recorded in the general ledger for The Group recognises profit on each consistency with the NRV reports for the relevant sites. unit sale by reference to the overall " We considered the adequacy of the Group's disclosures regarding expected margin to be achieved on the carrying value of inventory.
+How the matter was addressed in our audit

+Our audit procedures included, amonast others:

+- " We obtained and documented our understanding of the process to determine the NRV of the Group's work-in-progress and tested the design and implementation of the relevant controls therein. - " For all new land acquisitions, we inspected purchase contracts and agreed the costs of acquisition including related purchase costs. - " We agreed a sample of costs incurred and included in inventory in the year such as direct materials, direct labour costs and overheads to supporting documentary evidence, which included checking that they were allocated to the appropriate site. - " We inspected the Group's NRV reports on a sample basis and challenged the key inputs and assumptions in the following ways: - We agreed a sample of forecast costs to purchase contracts, supplier agreements or tenders and other relevant documentation. - We evaluated the assumption in relation to forecast unit numbers to be constructed based on appropriate documentary support. - We compared the forecast sales prices against recent prices achieved for similar properties to support the validity of the estimated sales price in the forecast. - We enquired as to whether there were any site-specific factors which may indicate that an individual site could be impaired. - We evaluated the sensitivity of the development margin to a change in sales prices and costs and considered whether this indicated a risk of impairment of the inventory balance. - For sites in development, we compared actual unit sales and costs incurred to NRV estimates to ensure that NRV values were updated and that the overall expected site margin was adjusted accordingly. - " For completed sales, we tested the accuracy of the release from inventory to cost of sales recorded in the general ledger for consistency with the NRV reports for the relevant sites. - " We considered the adequacy of the Group's disclosures regarding the carrying value of inventory.